Champaign man charged with selling drugs, possessing a gun

-After police found drugs and a stolen gun in a court-authorized search of his home, Dante M. Brown, 44, who listed an address in the 2100 block of White Street, was charged with being an armed habitual criminal, possession with intent to deliver cocaine and heroin, and unlawful use of weapons by a felon.
+After police found drugs and a stolen gun in a court-authorized search of the home of Dante M. Brown, 44, who listed an address in the 2100 block of White Street, he was charged with being an armed habitual criminal, possession with intent to deliver cocaine and heroin, and unlawful use of weapons by a felon.

-A police report said at 4:30 p.m. that day, detectives went to his home with a search warrant and found about two ounces (64 grams) of crack cocaine, nine grams of heroin, a stolen pistol and $3,638 cash.
+A police report said at 4:30 p.m. that day, detectives went to his home with a search warrant and found about 2 ounces (64 grams) of crack cocaine, 8 grams of heroin, a stolen pistol and $3,638 cash.

 Included in the cash was marked money that police gave an informant to buy drugs.